 Is it illegal to go on the dark web?

 As such, it is not illegal to access the dark web.
 In fact, many websites are perfectly legal.
-There are three advantages to using the dark web:
+There are three advantages for hackers to use the dark web:

-The dark web is used by many people who do not want their identity revealed online.
+The dark web is used by many people who don't want their identity revealed online.
 They may be victims of abuse and persecution or whistleblowers.
 But of course the dark web is also used by those who want to commit illegal acts without being detected.

 The legality of the dark web is therefore based on how you, the user, use it.